 • Natura – only allows you to go to medical facilities that your insurance company has a contract with.
 You are not forbidden for visiting other hospitals, but they will not be covered by your insurance.

+When budgeting for your expenses, it is important to know how much health insurance in the Netherlands is.
+The price for a standard package can cost 130-160 EUR (150-190 USD) per month.
+The average monthly price for most is around 159 EUR (186 USD).
 In addition to that, you will need to pay the deductible, also called policy excess in the Netherlands.
 This is a sum you need to pay before your insurance starts covering your expenses.
 The deductible is set by the government and is 385 EUR (425 USD).

-How to Find a Doctor or Dentist
+How to find a doctor or dentist

-If the thought of how to find a doctor and dentist that speaks your language worries you, know that you should not have many problems in the Netherlands.
+If the thought of how to find a doctor and dentist who speaks your language worries you, know that you should not have many problems in the Netherlands.
 Many doctors are very well-versed in English and other common languages such as German and French.
 However, if you do not feel comfortable using these languages, you are allowed to bring a friend or a relative to help you out with communicating your needs.

 To find a doctor that works in your area, refer to this online directory.
 Note that not all family doctors might be able to accept you as their practices might be full or you may live too far away from their clinic or hospital.